-McLEAN, Va. — Gannett says it's reached a deal to buy TV station owner Belo for about $1.5 billion in cash.
+McLEAN, Va. — Gannett said it reached a deal to buy TV station owner Belo for about $1.5 billion in cash, significantly boosting its presence in broadcasting.

-Under the agreement, the newspaper and TV station owner will buy Belo, based in Dallas, for $13.75 per share.
-That represents a 28 percent premium over Belo's Wednesday closing price.
+Under the agreement announced Thursday, Gannett will pay $13.75 per share for the TV station operator, which is based in Dallas.
+That represents a 28 percent premium over Belo's closing price on Wednesday.

-The acquisition will make Gannett, based in McLean, Va., one of the country's largest owners of major network affiliates.
-It nearly doubles Gannett's portfolio from 23 to 43 stations.
+The acquisition will make Gannett, based in McLean, Va., one of the country's largest owners of major network affiliates, reaching nearly one-third of U.S. households.
+It nearly doubles Gannett's portfolio from 23 to 43 stations and gives it 21 stations in the country's top 25 television markets.

-Gannett expects the deal to boost its adjusted earnings by 50 cents per share within the first 12 months.
+Gannett expects the deal to boost its adjusted earnings by 50 cents per share within the first 12 months and generate $175 million in annual cost savings within three years after closing.